 3. The ceremonial utterances after sneezing

-Had I not thought that this would burden my ummah, I would have directed them to clean their teeth before every prayer.
-(Muslim, No: 252)
+Had it not been for the fact that this would burden my ummah, I would have directed them to clean their teeth before every prayer.

 وَيَسْأَلُونَكَ عَنْ الْمَحِيضِ قُلْ هُوَ أَذًى فَاعْتَزِلُوا النِّسَاءَ فِي الْمَحِيضِ وَلَا تَقْرَبُوهُنَّ حَتَّى يَطْهُرْنَ فَإِذَا تَطَهَّرْنَ فَأْتُوهُنَّ مِنْ حَيْثُ أَمَرَكُمْ اللَّهُ إِنَّ اللَّهَ يُحِبُّ التَّوَّابِينَ وَيُحِبُّ الْمُتَطَهِّرِينَ (222:2)

 They ask you concerning women’s courses.
 Tell them: “They are an impurity.
-So keep away from women in their courses and do not approach them until they are clean.
-But when they have purified themselves approach them in the manner the Almighty has directed you [in your instincts] – for Allah loves those who constantly repent and keep themselves clean.”
+So keep away from women in their courses and do not approach them until they have cleansed themselves from blood.
+But when they have purified themselves after taking a bath, approach them in the manner the Almighty has directed you [in your instincts].
+Indeed, Allah loves those who constantly repent and keep themselves clean.”
 (2:222)

 يَاأَيُّهَا الَّذِينَ آمَنُوا لَا تَقْرَبُوا الصَّلَاةَ وَأَنْتُمْ سُكَارَى حَتَّى تَعْلَمُوا مَا تَقُولُونَ وَلَا جُنُبًا إِلَّا عَابِرِي سَبِيلٍ حَتَّى تَغْتَسِلُوا (43:4)